zhuonanhao/DDG_Tutorial_Website/examples/3d_surface_case_1.md

    - (iv) Maximum iterations, $$N_{\mathrm{iter}} = 10$$.

 4. **Boundary conditions:**
-   - The first two rows of nodes are fixed to achieve a clamped-free boundary condition.
+   - The first two rows of nodes are fixed to achieve a clamped-free boundary condition, thus, the constrained array, $$\mathcal{FIX}$$ can be constructed accordingly.

 5. **Initial conditions:**
    - (i) Initial position is input from the nodal positions.